daphteh/Fortune_500_Director_Board_Network/README.md

 ![Recording_of_graph](https://user-images.githubusercontent.com/116262236/216172387-1d0dee04-400e-4899-8adb-a3ec6197bcad.gif)

 # Value of Social Networks
 Researchers think of social networks as ['pipes and prisms'](https://www.jstor.org/stable/10.1086/323038).
-Social networks **aka pipes** enable people & organizations to access resources & information which influence their opportunities or [limitations](https://www.jstor.org/stable/2640283) and thus their behavior.
+Social connections **aka pipes** enable people & organizations to access resources & information which influence their options & [limitations](https://www.jstor.org/stable/2640283).
 Social connections **aka prisms** also affect how they perceive the world & vice versa.
 Social network analysis is a sytematic way to measure constructs like status which affect an organization's [exchange partners](https://www.jstor.org/stable/2393299#metadata_info_tab_contents).

 Social network analysis can be used to discern:
 - Power dynamics